izancode/html-react/README.md

-# This Food delivery app - 2 Branch Here Only
+# This Food Delivery App - part 2 Branch Here Only

 # Javascript Code